-Ada Lovelace opened as a Free School in September 2018 and this year we moved into our new school site with year groups 7 through to 9.
+Ada Lovelace opened as a Free School in September 2018 and last year we moved into our new school site with year groups 7 through to 10.

 You will be assigned an experienced mentor from within your subject area at Ada Lovelace CE High School who will support you in your development over the course of what will be a challenging and rewarding year.
 All mentors are excellent teachers who are well-trained in mentoring, coaching, lesson observations and feedback skills.
 You will also work closely with a member of the Senior Leadership team who will oversee a great deal of your training and will provide an invaluable perspective on your role as a teacher and the wider issues of education leadership.

 As well as your main training placement at Ada Lovelace CE High School, you will complete a six-week placement in a contrasting context within Ealing; this will afford you the opportunity to experience working with different students, within different structures and with a wider range of colleagues.